News & Press

 Rebecca Ponton, South Texas landman by day and longtime freelance writer, is on a mission to document the achievements of our industry trailblazers … the women in offshore oil and gas who are making history.
 Breaking the Gas Ceiling: Women in the Offshore Oil and Gas Industry will be the first of its kind … and if all goes well, it should be online at Amazon and Barnes and Noble.
 Women like Sara Akbar, the lone female oilfield firefighter during the Gulf War, and now CEO of Kuwait Energy.
 Also Anne-Grete Ellingsen, the first female offshore installation manager in the North Sea, former Deputy Minister of Oil & Energy in Norway, and now CEO of GCO NODE.
 Lets not forgot our own Abigail Ross Hopper, the first female and current director of the U.S. Bureau of Ocean Energy Management.
 Kudos to Rebecca for making the efforts to identify these women, share their stories and document their accomplishments for the rest of us.
 I am giving a copy to my little nieces!

-Patricia Thompson is the 1st women to work offshore in the North Sea.
+Patricia Thompson (right) is the 1st Woman to Work Offshore in the North Sea.

 Taking Risks and Inspiring the Next Generation Women In Energy